 a.
-Little interest in or pleas more than half the days nearly every day b.
-Feeling down, depresse not at all s more than half the days nearly every day c.
-Trouble falling/staying a not at all s ch more than half the days nearly every day d.
-Feeling tired or having I more than half the days nearly every day e.
-Poor appetite or overea more than half the days nearly every day ure or have let yourself or you more than half the days ng the newspaper or watching more than half the days you have been moving arc ound a lot more than us pposite; being so fidgety or restless that nearly every day urting yourself in some way more than half the days nearly every day work, take care of things s at home, or get along hese problems made it for you to doextremely difficult
+Little interest in or pleasure in doing things not at all several days more than half the days nearly every day b.
+Feeling down, depressed, or hopeless not at all several days more than half the days nearly every day c.
+Trouble falling/staying asleep, sleeping too much not at all several days more than half the days nearly every day d.
+Feeling tired or having little energy not at all several days more than half the days nearly every day e.
+Poor appetite or overeating. not at all several days more than half the days nearly every day f.
+Feeling bad about yourself or that you are a failure or have let yourself or your family down not at all several days more than half the days nearly every day g.
+Trouble concentrating on things, such as reading the newspaper or watching television not at all several days more than half the days nearly every day h.
+Moving or speaking so slowly that other people could have noticed.
+Or the opposite; being so fidgety or restless tha you have been moving around a lot more than usual not at all several days more than half the days nearly every day i.
+Thoughts that you would be better off dead or hurting yourself in some way not at all several days more than half the days nearly every day If you checked off any problem on this questionnaire, how difficult have these problems made it for you to do work, take care of things at home, or get along with people? not difficult at all somewhat difficult very difficultextremely difficult